dbcastillo/PlankClub2/README.md

 ## Application Features

 * User can log in with a username and password
-* User can create a new account
+* New user can create an account
 * User can log a new plank
 * User can edit their profile information
+* User can view other user's profiles/plank info

 ## Built With